-In the season finale of the DC Universe Titans the audience finally get a chance to see the Titans in action led by the Grayson.
-It was taken to seasons to finally see the evolution of Dick’s transition from Robin to Nightwing.
+In the season finale of the DC Universe’s Titans, the audience finally had the chance to see the Titans in action led by Grayson.
+It took two seasons to finally see the evolution of Dick’s transition from Robin to Nightwing.

 The Titans try to get it together

 The team is in disarray with a desire to help but no way to incorporate a successful strategy.
 The women band together, ready to valiantly fight even with certain doom facing them.
 Out of nowhere comes the surviving hero: Nightwing.

-Robin is the least powerful hero on the team but is easily the most influential but you begin to get a sense of wonder as a superhero with no powers shows up to save the day.
+Robin is the least powerful hero on the team but is easily the most influential.
+But you begin to get a sense of wonder as a superhero with no powers shows up to save the day.

 Nightwing gets an assist

 Once they returned to their normal state they turn their attention to Cadmus, who’s seeking to profit off of their powers.
 Robin (Jason Todd) must face his own battles and demons as he takes on Deathstroke and finds a way to free Jericho from his imprisoned state inside of Deathstroke’s mind.

 He’s accepted them as his family and rejects Slade.
 All of these events were subtly pointing to the overall point of the story: battles were waged on multiple fronts and family matters.

 Throughout the two seasons many have wondered what’s the point of this story and today we found out: family.
 Hawk and Dove reunited and the hurt from episodes past jumped out on the screen, but the love did as well.

-The heroes then were forced to bury their friend and look themselves in the mirror to decide if they were going to allow it to end the Titans or make them stronger.
+The heroes were forced to bury their friend and look at themselves in the mirror to decide if they were going to allow it to end the Titans or make them stronger.
 Ironically, it was Batman who reminded them that they were family and family is stronger when they stay together.

 Fans weren’t really happy with this finale, with some expressing that it felt confusing or disjointed, and Wonder Girl’s death was unnecessary.
 Why didn’t Superboy help?
-Perhaps with the appearance of Blackfire for season three, the series will pick up.
+Perhaps with the appearance of Blackfire for season 3, the series will pick up.